 Coaches often preach “team goals”, but often fail to ever discuss “individual goals.”
 While basketball is a team game, each player needs to have personal goals that will inspire and motivate him.
 There are two types of goals a player must constantly employ to remain focused:

-Short term goals can last from a couple of days to as long as an entire basketball season.
+Short-term goals can last from a couple of days to as long as an entire basketball season.
 These are goals for immediate needs.
-Short term goals can be for statistics (points per game, rebounds per game, free throw percentage) or can be taking a negative action and forming it into a positive one.
-An example of this would be if you have a terrible shooting release and you give yourself a short term goal of training one week to correct it.
+Short-term goals can be for statistics (points per game, rebounds per game, free throw percentage) or can be taking a negative action and forming it into a positive one.
+An example of this would be if you have a terrible shooting release and you give yourself a short-term goal of training for one week to correct it.

-A long term goals is intended for players seeking an enduring commitment in basketball.
+A long-term goal is intended for players seeking an enduring commitment to basketball.
 These goals can last from a year to an entire college and professional career.
-Long term goals can focus on certain shooting aspects.
+Long-term goals can focus on certain shooting aspects.
 A perfect example of this would be a player setting two years aside to become a great shooter.
-Long term goals also include the level of play you wish to one day achieve at (high school varsity, college, and or professional).
+Long-term goals also include the level of play you wish to one day achieve at (high school varsity, college, and or professional).